all-in-one-of/snippets/VEX_Expressions_patterns.md

 `$HH` - $HFS/houdini.
 `$HIP` - The directory containing the current scene file.
 `$HIPFILE` - The full path of the current scene file, including the file extension.
 `$HIPNAME` - The name of the current scene file without the extension.
-You can use this to build filenames with different extensions based on the scene name.
 `$PDG_DIR`
 `$PDG_SHARED_ROOT`
 `$HOME` - Your home directory.